 Editor-in-Chief, Walmart Live Better

-Writer and editor Sandra E. Martin specializes in parenting and personal finance — two very hot topics that dovetail perfectly with what matters to modern Canadian moms, and that inform her editorial direction of Walmart Live Better in print, online and on tablet.
-Sandra is well known to Canadian moms from her previous post as Executive Editor of Today’s Parent magazine, as well as through her social media networks (including more than 4,000 followers on Twitter).
-Before joining Today’s Parent in 2005, Sandra worked double duty as personal finance correspondent for Global TV and as a reporter with the Financial Post.
+Writer and editor Sandra E. Martin is well known to Canadian moms as the founding Editor-in-Chief of Walmart Live Better and Vivre mieux Walmart, as well as through her social media networks (including nearly 5,000 followers on Twitter).
+Before launching Walmart Live Better in 2013, Sandra served as Executive Editor at Today’s Parent magazine.
+Prior to that, she worked double duty as personal finance correspondent for Global TV and as a reporter with the Financial Post.
 She also launched the National Post’s FP Weekend money section.
 Prior to that, she spent nearly five years at MoneySense magazine, where she developed a reputation with TV and radio producers as an approachable, understandable on-air source.
 In print, her byline has appeared in Chatelaine, More, Cottage Life, Reader’s Digest, MoneySense and, of course, Today’s Parent magazine, as well as the National Post and The Globe and Mail newspapers.
 Sandra holds a degree in journalism from Ryerson University and has also completed the Canadian Securities Course.
 She lives in Toronto with her husband and two young daughters.

 Mom, Physiotherapist, and Fundraiser

-Katie graduated with her MSc in Physiotherapy in 2006 and quickly specialized in burns and chest therapy.
+Katie graduated with her MSc in Physiotherapy in 2006 from McMaster University.
 Three years later she gave birth to Sophia, who was hospitalized for one month with a bowel obstruction and diagnosed with cystic fibrosis.
 Katie focuses her efforts and physiotherapy skills on her daughter, who requires 2 hours of life-sustaining chest therapy daily, and dozens of pills and supplements to digest her food.
-She also has a 2-year old son, Simon, who does not have cystic fibrosis.
-Katie is the President of the K-W & District Chapter of Cystic Fibrosis Canada, and has written a children's book about cystic fibrosis for her daughter, available online and in libraries across Ontario.
+She also has a 3-year old son, Simon, who does not have cystic fibrosis.
+Katie is the President of the Hamilton Chapter of Cystic Fibrosis Canada, and has written a children's book about cystic fibrosis for her daughter, available online and in libraries across Ontario.
+She continues to work part-time with McMaster University, is a full-time mom, and actively fundraises for Cystic Fibrosis Canada year-round.
 Katie believes in living each day to the fullest.
-In 2012, Katie became the first Canadian mother to be named Walmart Canada Mom of the Year.
+In 2012, Katie was Walmart Canada's first ever Mom of the Year.